gzur/devenv/README.md

 3. PROFIT!

 # Usage
-All of the below assumes you to be located in your project directory.
+Everything below assumes you to be located in your project directory.
 `devenv` bases all of its assumptions on where you are located on a file-system level.

 ### Build